-XLCd XOpenLC(name) char name;
+'''

+XLCd XOpenLC( name);

+'''

 The XOpenLC function opens a locale method which corresponds to the specified locale name.
-XOpenLC calls a locale object loader, which is registered via XIcAddLoader into is valid and successfully opens a locale, XOpenLC returns the XLCd.
+XOpenLC calls a locale object loader, which is registered via X1-cAddLoader into the internal loader list.
+If the called loader is valid and successfully opens a locale, XOpenLC returns the XLCd.
 If the loader is invalid or failed to open a locale, XOpenLC calls the next loader.
 If all registered loaders cannot open a locale, XOpenLC returns NULL.

-XLCd XlcCurrentLC()
+XLCd XlcCurrentLC